o-gs/dji-firmware-tools/README.md

 # Motivation

 This is an alternative implementation to parser from [phantom-licensecheck](https://github.com/probonopd/phantom-licensecheck), more focused on hacking.
+It allows to merge the previously extracted modules back into single file, and includes tools for handling some of the modules after they're extracted.

 # Step by step instruction